usemytechstuff-buildweek/backend/README.md

 - firstName
 - lastName

-In order to login a user must have the following:
+In order to login, a user must have the following:
 - username
 - password

 In order to access all routes a user must have a token.
+Once a token is issued it will be valid for 4 hours.